 The International Olympic Committee (IOC) has been considering the inclusion of roller skating in the 2020 Olympics.
 There are many arguments for and against its inclusion.

 Some people argue that roller skating is not a sport, but an activity.
 They claim that it does not have the same level of physicality as other sports and therefore should not be included in the Olympics.
-On the other hand, others argue that it can be considered a sport because it requires physical activity, strategy, and skill to perform well at it.
+On the other hand, others argue that it can be considered a sport because it requires physical activity, strategy, and skill to perform well.

 Others believe that roller skating is not a good addition to the Olympics because there are already too many sports being played at this event.
 They believe that adding more sports will make it difficult for viewers to keep track of what is going on during each competition.